dayton-outar/shillings/docs/OPERATIONS/TALENT.md

 # Talent Management

-Managing talent involves communicating values in order to foster a culture.
+Talent management is the strategic process organizations use to attract, develop, motivate, and retain skilled employees to achieve business goals.
+It involves identifying key roles, sourcing and recruiting top talent, providing training and development, and fostering career growth.
+Effective talent management aligns individual employee growth with the organization's needs, creating a supportive work environment that maximizes both employee satisfaction and company performance.
+By focusing on long-term workforce planning, companies can build a competitive edge and ensure sustainable success.

 ## Management Values and Culture

-[TODO: Revise and refine]
+Managing talent involves communicating values in order to foster a culture.

 ### Collaborative Nirvana